tomasp1189/personal-README/README.md

 ## Disclaimer

-I don't enjoy describing myself, I would much rather you get to know me by spending time together or through long conversations (which I've been told I basically can't help myself from having 🤣).
-I would trust the team more than myself to give an accurate account of what it’s like to work and interact with me which I guess already says a lot about me.
-But alas, I’ve been requested to provide the readme myself so here it is.
+I'm not a fan of describing myself – I'd much rather you get to know me through spending time together or engaging in lengthy conversations (which, apparently, I just can't help myself from having 🤣).
+I trust the team more than myself to provide an accurate account of what it’s like to work and interact with me, which I guess says a lot about me already.
+But alas, I’ve been asked to provide this readme myself, so here goes.

 <!-- ABOUT THE PROJECT -->